-Upon entry into the Series A Purchase Agreement, we issued an aggregate of 28,602,031 shares of Series A Preferred Stock for an aggregate consideration of \$28.6 million, which included the conversion of certain convertible promissory notes.
-The Series A Purchase Agreement also provided for the purchase and sale of 20,547,968 additional shares of Series A Preferred Stock (Milestone Shares) to the investors in the Series A Financing upon the completion of certain milestones (Milestone Closing).
+Upon entry into the Series A Purchase Agreement, we issued an aggregate of 2,647,350 shares of Series A Preferred Stock for an aggregate consideration of \$28.6 million, which included the conversion of certain convertible promissory notes.
+Prior to being amended and restated, as described below, the Series A Purchase Agreement also provided for the purchase and sale of 1,901,885 additional shares of Series A Preferred Stock (Milestone Shares) to the investors in the Series A Financing upon the completion of certain milestones

+(Milestone Closing).
 The achievement of the following milestones was necessary for the Milestone Closing to occur: (1) 85% of the 245 patients in the NeoCart Phase 3 clinical trial must be enrolled; (2) 125 of such patients must reach the one-year end point in the NeoCart Phase 3 clinical trial; and (3) analysis indicating that NeoCart is likely to be approved by the FDA must be obtained (collectively, Milestones).
-Further, we are required to provide notice of the achievement of the Milestones to the investors in the Series A Financing, and the holders of at least a majority of the issued and outstanding Series A Preferred Stock purchased in the initial closing under the Series A Purchase Agreement must agree that the Milestones were met or waive the Milestones.
-The Series A Purchase Agreement also provides that each individual investor under the Series A Purchase Agreement could, in its sole discretion, waive the Milestones and purchase such investor's share of the Milestone Shares at any time without obligating other investors to purchase their share of the Milestone Shares.
-The obligation to effect the Milestone Closing will terminate upon the completion of this offering.
+Further, we were required to provide notice of the achievement of the Milestones to the investors in the Series A Financing, and the holders of at least a majority of the issued and outstanding Series A Preferred Stock purchased in the initial closing under the Series A Purchase Agreement must agree that the Milestones were met or waive the Milestones.
+The Series A Purchase Agreement also provided that each individual investor under the Series A Purchase Agreement could, in its sole discretion, waive the Milestones and purchase such investor's share of the Milestone Shares at any time without obligating other investors to purchase their share of the Milestone Shares.
+The obligation to effect the Milestone Closing was to terminate upon the completion of an initial public offering, but the provisions relating to the Milestone Closing and the Milestone Shares were removed in connection with the Series A-1 Financing, as described below.